For the users of the Meridian Multimedia Platform

 To do this, first select the icon from the upper menu, and then Management 1.

-The view shows a list of teachers 2 assigned to the school.
+The view shows the list of teachers 2 assigned to the school.

 To add a new teacher, click the Invite teacher button 3 and then enter the emails to which the invitations should be sent 4.
 Click the Invite button 5.